 The 4th Amendment to the U.S. Constitution prohibits the use of evidence gained from an unreasonable search or seizure.
 If you voluntarily allow the police into your home, they can take as evidence anything that is within plain sight.
 Before you let them in, demand to see a warrant.
 If they don’t have one, you can ask them to leave your property until they do.
 Don’t be fooled or intimidated into letting them come in without a warrant.
 You have the right to deny their request to enter your home.
 Don’t make their job easier by unnecessarily waiving your rights.

 When the evidence against you seems overwhelming, you may be inclined to confess and throw yourself at the mercy of the court.
 This is never a good strategy.
 Instead, you are better off hiring an experienced attorney, someone who can determine whether evidence was improperly obtained, or your constitutional rights were otherwise violated, and seek to have the charges dropped.

 Contact Mallon & Tranger

 We offer a free initial consultation to people under investigation for or charged with weapons violations.
 For an appointment, contact our office online or call us at 732-702-0333 for an appointment.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.